Saliency Driven Perceptual Image Compression: Results

-\textbf{Quantitative Human Evaluations}: We perform an extensive human evaluation study of five compression approaches across four different bits-per-pixel values (0.23, 0.37.
+\paragraph{Quantitative Human Evaluations.} An extensive human evaluation study is performed using five compression approaches, across four different bits-per-pixel values (0.23, 0.37.
 0.67, 1.0) on the Kodak dataset \cite{kodak}.
-For the human evaluation, we follow the setup described in Sec. \ref{sec:setup_for_human_evaluations}.
+For the human evaluation, we follow the setup described in Section \ref{sec:setup_for_human_evaluations}.
 The comparison is made in a pair-wise manner for all $15$ possible combinations of the six methods ($^{6}C_{2}$).
 For each such pair-wise comparison, we obtain five evaluations and determine the better performing method.
 Across different pair-wise comparisons, the method which wins the most number of times performs best for the given image at a bit-rate.
-Thus, at each bit-rate we count the number of images for which a method performs best among the set of competing methods.
-Fig. \ref{fig:kodak_human_evals} shows that our method is best according to the human evaluation across three bit-rate values (0.23, 0.37.
+Thus, at each bit-rate, we count the number of images for which a method performs best among the set of competing methods.
+Figure \ref{fig:kodak_human_evals} shows that our method is best according to the human evaluation across three bit-rate values (0.23, 0.37.
 0.67).
 At a relatively higher BPP of 1.0 BPG out-performs all the other methods.

-\textbf{Qualitative Comparison}: Please see Fig. \ref{fig:quanlitative_results} where we compare a Kodak dataset image (kodim15) with other methods.
-Note that our method better preserves the fine-grained details of the face than the other methods (see above the lip, paint patterns around the eye).
+\paragraph{Qualitative Comparison.} Please see Figure \ref{fig:quanlitative_results} where a comparison from Kodak dataset is shown.
+Notice that, our method preserves the fine-grained details of the face better than the other methods (see above the lip, paint patterns around the eye).
 For more such examples we refer the reader to the supplementary material.

-\textbf{Object Detection}: We use a pre-trained Faster-RCNN \cite{fasterrcnn} model with a $ResNet-101$\cite{he2016deep} based backbone.
-With the original MS-COCO images, this model attains a performance of $40.1\%$ AP .
-For each compression method, we compress and reconstruct the image at four different bit-rate values: $0.23, 0.37, 0.67, 1.0$ (same values as used for human evaluation) and then we evaluate them for object detection.
-The performance of competing compression methods are reported in Tab. \ref{table:object_detection}.
-It can be clearly seen that the proposed method outperforms the competing methods at bit-rates.
+\paragraph{Object Detection.} A pre-trained Faster-RCNN \cite{fasterrcnn} model with a $ResNet-101$\cite{he2016deep} based backbone is used.
+With the original MS-COCO images, this model attains a performance of $40.1\%$ AP.
+For each compression method, we compress and reconstruct the image at four different bit-rate values: $0.23, 0.37, 0.67, 1.0$ (same values as used for human evaluation) and the reconstructed images are evaluated for object detection.
+The performance of competing compression methods are reported in Table \ref{table:object_detection}.
+It can be seen that the proposed method outperforms the competing methods at all bit-rates.